pmarkert/hyperpotamus/README.md

 ```

 [Regex](http://www.regular-expressions.info/) actions are a shortcut for { regex : "...", options : ".." }.
 Regex actions also match against the
 response content, but can also contain wild-cards, patterns, captures, and options.
-In this example the case in-sensitive option is specified
+In this example the case insensitive option is specified
 with the /i option.
 To make it cooperate with the YAML parser, your regex can also be enclosed in double or single quotes and it will still be
 interpreted as a regex as long as the pattern is like "/regex/options".
 Valid options are "g", "i", and "m".